EveYLin/Lenastestpage/index.md

 Brägele, for example, are called Bratkartoffeln in the rest of Germany.
 That is how they look like ![image of Baden Bratkartoffeln:](https://www.naturgarten-kaiserstuhl.de/adbimage/421/width_240/5255c90b42d414fbe69923c02d6fc5e9.jpg)
 *image credits:© bilderexpertin65 - Fotolia.com*

+# They look just like fried poptatoes though!